 CTNS102 (120 hours)

-Hunter Business School students become familiar with the binary number system and basic logic gates in this course.
-Students also learn basic data transmission concepts, including throughput, bandwidth, multiplexing, and common transmission flaws.
+Hunter Business School students become familiar with the binary number system and basic logic gates in this networking course.
+Computer technician program students also learn basic data transmission concepts, including throughput, bandwidth, multiplexing, and common transmission flaws.

 Fundamentals of Computer Technology